Alizabatool4268/simple-calculator/README.md

-It is a simple calculatro created by me . it si created by using TypeScript , NOde.js and inquirer.
+It is a simple calculater created by me .
+It is created by using TypeScript , Node.js and inquirer.
+It can be used to to do simple Addition ,subtraction,multiplication,division.